 Example 1: Software Development Bug Tracking

 In one of the software development projects, we tracked how many bugs were found per 1,000 lines of code around sprints.
-Each time we looked at a new Sprint, we used U-chart as the 'samples' were not of uniform size.
+Each time we looked at a new Sprint, we used a U-chart as the 'samples' were not of uniform size.

 Example 2: Construction Project Schedule Variance